feichao93/temme/readme.md

 1. How to find the nodes that contains the data we want?
 2. After finding the nodes, which attributes of the node should be extracted, and which fields should be used to store the extracted data?

 The answer to the first question is simple: we use CSS selector.
 CSS selectors are widely used in various aspects.
 In web standards, CSS selectors define the elements to which a set of CSS rules apply.
 JQuery/cheerio uses CSS selectors to select elements/nodes in HTML documents.
-Puppeteer also uses CSS selectors to select an element in the page.
 In temme, we use CSS selectors too.

 But CSS selectors only contain *match* information and they can only answer the first question.
 To answer the second question, we need to extend the CSS selectors syntax so that the new syntax (called temme-selector) can contain *capture* information.
 Capture information is mainly about which items are stored into which fields in result (result is an JavaScript object).
 Item can be value of attributes, text or html of nodes.
 Temme-selector `'div[class=$cls]'` captures attribute `class` into `.cls` of the result; Temme-selector `'p{$content}'` captures text content of the p element into field `.content` of the result.

-The extended syntax is inspired by several tools that I have used a lot.
+The extended syntax is inspired by several other tools.
 Temme supports JavaScript-style comments, JavaScript literals (string/number/null/boolean/RegExp), assignments, parent-reference as in [stylus](http://stylus-lang.com/docs/selectors.html#parent-reference), attributes/content capture inspired by Emmet, filters like in [Django](https://docs.djangoproject.com/en/dev/ref/templates/language/#filters) and many other templates.
 The grammar and the running semantics of the extended syntax are listed below.

 # Grammar and Semantics